colin96man/River-Rats-app/README.md

 # Raft-Rats-App

 This app is a white water rafting trip planner!
 I have always wanted to incorporate my love for coding into my love for rafting.
-This app will let users (or rafters) post new float trips, add themselves onto a list of attendees on existing trips and sign up for meals on these trips.
+This app will let users (rafters) post new float trips, add themselves onto a list of attendees for existing trips and sign up for meals on these trips.

 ## Screenshots